ewardq/STM32_with_ESP32_and_AWS_Lambda/README.md

 ![IoT_with_RESTful](https://github.com/user-attachments/assets/a1c34c7b-0677-4fec-adbd-b4e79e4bde2c)

-In this IoT system, the AWS Lambda functions serve as the main processor of incoming data from IoT devices, such as temperature or humidity readings.
-An API Gateway Lambda function can be triggered when a device sends an HTTP POST request with sensor data.
-The function can:
+In this embedded IoT system, the AWS Lambda functions serve as the main processor of data incoming from IoT devices, such as temperature or humidity readings.
+An API Gateway Lambda function gets triggered when a device sends an HTTP POST request with sensor data.
+The system:

-• Parse the JSON payload from the request.
+• Parses the JSON payload from the request sent by the IoT device.

-• Extract the sensor data (e.g., temperature, humidity, timestamp).
+• Extracts sensor data (e.g., temperature, humidity, timestamp).

-• Store the data in DynamoDB for long-term storage and analysis.
+• Stores the data in DynamoDB for long-term storage and analysis.

 ## How to use this project
 The STM32<->ESP32 part of this project is better developed in this repositroy: https://github.com/ewardq/STM32_Drivers